Guide

 How to remember debits and credits

-• Debits increase: Expenses and Assets.
+• Debits increase: expenses and assets (think "EA")

-• Credits increase: Liabilities, Equity, and Revenue.
+• Credits increase: liabilities, equity, and revenue (think "LER")

 Calculating the balance

-• Account name at the top
+• Top: Account name

 3. Subtract the smaller total from the larger total

-4. The difference is your account balance
+4. Record the difference as your account balance

 Simplify your accounting with Xero

-• Accurate records without the complexity
+• save time: Accurate records without manual calculations

 FAQs on debits and credits